YeeJeremy/ConvexSwitch.jl/README.md

 ## About

 This Julia package provides a method in which convex switching systems can be numerically solved.
 A work in progress.
-Only the Bellman recursion (slow, neighbours and fast) is implemented.
-The primal-dual methods will be implemented at a later date.
+The primal-dual methods are implemented by return incorrect results.
+The Bellman recursion methods seem to be fine though.

 BUG: Bounds are not tight.
 Either martingale increments are not computed correctly or the duality recutsion is buggy.